lucabianchini/contacthub-sdk-java/README.md

 ### getCustomerByExternalId

-Retrieve all the Customers matching the given external id.
+Retrieve all the Customers matching a specific external ID.

 ```java
 List<Customer> customers = ch.getCustomerByExternalId("an-external-id");
 ```

-Please note you can have more than one customer with the same external id, unless you include "external id" in the "matching policies" for your workspace.
+Please note you can have more than one customer with the same external ID, unless you include "external ID" in the "matching policies" for your workspace.

 ### addCustomer

 Add a new Customer.
-This method returns a new Customer object including the id that was assigned to the new customer by the API.
+This method returns a new Customer object including the ID that was assigned to the new customer by the API.

 ```java